 What are some tangible next steps on the local and national level to continue to move this forward?

 Rob: Our funded partnerships with two nonprofits are the first step in the external piece.
 From the internal side, we’re in the middle of an equity audit.
 So those are two concrete examples of things we’re doing.
 At the national level I think need to look at a real analysis external and internal, beyond just pictures, at what we’re doing right and what we’re doing wrong.

 Anthony: Ours is really to continue to be engaged in the public policy and infrastructure development and be part of the conversation.
 We love to ride and a lot of our people will ride anyway, but we’re trying to educate ourselves and get connected so that we can make an informed contribution to how that development happens.
 Part of that is holding our public policy makers accountable, which we’ve not done a good job of.
 I feel strongly that when we get organized and build capacity we should be able to make a phone call to our network and we should be able to touch someone in a legislative seat or city council somewhere because we need to let them know that people are listening.
 Being organized like that, I’m really learning what a difference that makes.
 From a statistical standpoint, I know that if we have strong relationship sin top 25 TV markets in this country, which our network does, we can get to over 50% of African American people in the country.
 That kind of effort will matter.
 When we wield that kind of influence that matters.
 So that’s our next step.

-In spring 2013, the Equity Advisory Council created working definitions of equity, diversity and inclusion informed by their work as bike advocates.
+Using a glossary from the UC Berkeley Equity, Inclusion, and Diversity Initative as a starting point, in spring 2013 the Equity Advisory Council defined equity, diversity and inclusion as informed by their work as bike advocates.